viktoriaidakieva/Gino/README.md

 Keep it associated with Google account login

-**Built With
+## Built With
 React.js

 Bootstrap

-**Getting Started
+## Getting Started

-	***Prerequisites
+###### Prerequisites
 Install Node JS
 Refer to https://nodejs.org/en/ to install nodejs

 This is an example of how to list things you need to use the software and how to install them.

-    npmnpm install npm@latest -g
+     npm install npm@latest -g

 Install create-react-app
 Install create-react-app npm package globally.
 This will help to easily run the project and also build the source files easily.
-Use the following 	command to install create-react-app npm install -g create-react-app
+Use the following command to install create-react-app

-	***Installation
+     npm install -g create-react-app

+## Installation
 Setting up Gino

 Install NPM packages

      npm install

 Start react app

+     npm start

-**Usage And Wireframes
+## Usage And Wireframes

-**Roadmap

-**Contirbution
+## Roadmap

+## Contirbution

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.
 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!